Tableau Certified Data Analyst: Top Exam Prep Course

 - Sort, filter, slice, pivot, and graph using a Tableau Public, a free version of the market leading visualization tool.

-- Combine multiple data sources using joins, blends, unions, and relationships.
+- Combine multiple tables using SQL joins and unions, blends and relationships

 - Create bar charts, pie charts, and line graphs.

 - Map your data to quickly detect geographic variation.

 - Create a dynamic dashboards combining multiple worksheets.

 - Create trendlines and understand the relevant statistical metrics such as p-value and R-squared.

 - Create forecasts with prediction intervals, accounting for seasonal variability.